LC4-DViT: Land-cover Creation for Land-cover Classification with Deformable Vision Transformer: Introduction

 \section{Introduction}

-Land-cover is a foundational descriptor of the Earth's surface that shapes ecosystem services, biodiversity, carbon storage, hydrologic regulation, food security, and urban sustainability at global scales \citep{Musetsho2022Ecosystem}.
-Accurate, timely land-cover maps are therefore essential for environmental monitoring, spatial planning, and policy—capturing the dynamics of urbanization and agriculture as well as safeguarding water bodies and wetlands that deliver critical cooling, purification, and ecological functions \citep{Chen2024Water, li2023wetlands, allain2012wetland, Zhou2024Cooling}.
-Remote sensing-based scene classification provides a scalable path to such maps and has advanced rapidly with deep learning \citep{ke2015ann, gui2022infrared}; yet practical deployment remains hampered by scarce and imbalanced annotations and by the difficulty of modeling irregular \citep{cui2025river}, deformation-rich landforms in high-resolution imagery \citep{Mashala2023Systematic, Lupa2024Rivers, Li2023CA}.
+Land-cover is a foundational descriptor of the Earth's surface that shapes ecosystem services, biodiversity, carbon storage, hydrologic regulation, food security, and urbansustainability~\citep{Musetsho2022Ecosystem,Chen2024Water,li2023wetlands,allain2012wetland,Zhou2024Cooling}.
+Accurate, timely land-cover maps are therefore essential for environmental monitoring, spatial planning, and evidence-based policy, especially in rapidly changing urban and agricultural regions.
+Remote sensing-based land-cover classification offers a scalable path to such maps and has advanced rapidly with deep learning~\citep{ke2015ann,gui2022infrared}; yet deployment remains hampered by scarce and imbalanced annotations and by the difficulty of modeling narrow, deformation-rich landforms in high-resolution imagery, such as meandering rivers, small ponds, ports, and bridges~\citep{Mashala2023Systematic,Lupa2024Rivers,Li2023CA,cui2025river}.